manjunath-satyamurthy/Neural-Networks-GUI/README.md

     which enables the use of JavaScript at the server side.
 As already discussed in the section
     [5.1.1](#programming_language){reference-type="ref"
-    reference="programming_language"}, NodeJS is relatively new to other options available.
+    reference="programming_language"), NodeJS is relatively new to other options available.
 It can be very helpful and easier to implement web socket servers in NodeJS [@nodejs].